frc-4931/eTech/README.md

                                 App#enable-ssl
 ```

+## Recommendations

+### Prevent caching of database
+At our first competition using eTech we had some minor little errors with loading old data that were at the time unexplainable and didn't make sense.
+After the competition however, we figured out Cloudflare was caching database responses.

+To fix this, add a cache bypass for any request to `/database/*`.
+For example, `etech.example.com/database/*` should bypass cache.

-# Enable SSL
+## Enable SSL
-Create a folder in the same directory as server.js and call it "certs"
+Create a folder in the same directory as server.js and call it `certs`

-Inside this folder create 3 files coresponding to their respective purposes
+Inside this folder add these 3 certificates coresponding to their respective purposes

 - server-key.pem
 - server-crt.pem
 - ca-crt.pem

+Add `--use-ssl` or `-s` to your launch options.
+I recommend changing the listening port to 443 by using `--port 443` or `-p 443` in your launch options